Sony Michel Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Matchup vs. San Francisco

-- Against the 49ers, Michel's 20 rushing yards in his lone career matchup are 53.5 fewer than his over/under in Sunday's game.
+- Michel's 20 rushing yards in his single career matchup against the 49ers are 57.5 fewer yards than his over/under in Sunday's game.

-- Michel did not have a touchdown run in that game against the 49ers.
+- Michel did not have a touchdown run in that outing against the 49ers.

-- In terms of defending against the run, the 49ers are ninth in the NFL, conceding 106.0 yards per game.
+- Michel will go up against a 49ers squad that allows 106.0 rushing yards per game and is the NFL's ninth-ranked rush defense.

-- The 49ers have conceded 17 rushing touchdowns, 23rd in the NFL.
+- This year the 49ers are ranked 23rd in the NFL in rushing touchdowns conceded (17).

 Recent Performances

-- Last week against the Ravens, Michel picked up 74 yards on 19 carries while scoring one touchdown.
+- In last week's matchup with the Ravens, Michel ran for 74 yards on 19 carries while scoring one touchdown on the ground.

-- He tacked on three receptions for 25 yards in the passing game.
+- He added three receptions for 25 yards in the passing game.

-- Michel has put up 297 rushing yards on 64 carries (99.0 yards per game) with two touchdowns during his last three games.
+- In his last three games, Michel has rushed for 297 yards (99.0 per game) on 64 carries with two touchdowns.

 Michel's Los Angeles Teammates